kuroji-fusky/pacopanda-drawing-stats/README.md

 ES Module syntax, with some files utilize the `.cjs` for Tailwind and PostCSS configs.

-- `.github` - CI Workflow stuff such as type-checking, linting, etc.
+- `.github` - CI/CD Workflow stuff
+- `.husky` - For pre-commit hooks for lint-staging
 - `apps`
-  - `admin` - A Tauri admin app for managing stuff (Rust required)
+  - `admin-vite` - A web admin app in Vite and Vue 3
   - `api` - API for both REST and GraphQL
   - `website` - The website written in Nuxt 3 + Tailwind CSS
 - `shared`
-  - `config` - Other configs like Tailwind and others
+  - `config` - Other configs like Tailwind and others like styles
   - `types` - Shared TypeScript declarations
   - `tsconfig` - Shared TypeScript config
 - `scripts` - Script(s) for reinstalling packages